jbrisbin/vcloud/README.markdown

 http://jbrisbin.wordpress.com/2010/04/20/change-logging-package-to-slf4jlog4j-in-tcservertomcat/

-I'm going to, but haven't yet, create a branch that uses the default Tomcat JULI logging.
+I've created a branch of this that uses the default Tomcat JULI logging.
-Just haven't had time...